JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7887 days**.

-And here is a just a random fact -  **Approximately 10.5 gallons of water is used in a dishwasher.
-Washing the dishes by hand can use up to 20 gallons of water**.
+And here is a just a random fact -  **Average life span of a major league baseball: 7 pitches.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)